 Pallets may have been a good idea in their day but, if you’re going to ship something on a pallet then you better package it properly if you expect it to arrive in one piece.
 A study conducted by EARTH University in tiny Costa Rica indicates that they spend $188,000,000 annually on packaging materials in their banana sector alone.

 During our time with Walmart we had to deal with a lot of wooden pallets.
 Warehouses are laid out to handle wooden pallets using steel racking for storage that stretches as high as forty feet to try to utilize the full height of the warehouse.
 Unfortunately, there is more space reserved for aisles than there is for actual storage.
 And, if more than half the space in a warehouse is reserved for aisles, then the true cost of storage in that warehouse is twice as much as it needs to be.
-When you consider that there is over 9 billion square feet of warehouse space currently available in the U.S. alone with an average rental plus operating cost of $1.10 per square foot per month, you begin to realize just how much extra we consumers pay for everything we buy.
+When you consider that there is over 9 billion square feet of warehouse space currently being used in the U.S. alone with an average rental plus operating cost of $1.10 per square foot per month, you begin to realize just how much extra we consumers pay for everything we buy.

 Now, let’s take wooden pallets on the road.
 The first problem to recognize is that you can’t double stack pallets on top of each other without crushing the merchandise underneath and you can only build pallets four or five feet tall or you risk them toppling over in transit.
 This means that the available cubic space of trailers is rarely fully utilized.
-In fact, once a delivery is made, most trucks return to their depot completely empty and it is estimated that 40% of all trucks on the road are travelling completely empty.
+In fact, once a delivery is made, most trucks return to their depot completely empty and it is estimated that up to 40% of all trucks on the road are travelling completely empty.
 If we add partial loads to the equation that figure jumps to over 63%.
 Add to that the demanding speeds required of e-commerce these days it becomes clear why the supply chain was compromised by the pandemic.
 Consumers may not realize it but they pay for all of these inefficiencies and on a scale that staggers the imagination.

 The industry tries to create efficiencies around the shortcomings of the pallet but that can create more problems.
 Because of pallets, trucks need loading docks for forklifts to enter the truck to load or remove pallets.
 Loading docks are given time slots in an effort to improve efficiency and to lower costly wait times at the distribution center or at the retail store.
 But, if a truck misses its’ time slot, the domino effect causes bottlenecks that ripple through the entire chain and the cost of a driver and tractor trailer idling start to add up exponentially; another added cost to the products consumers buy.

 The pallet is also hindering innovations in the supply chains.
 Our CEO is a lead expert for the International Standards Organization on the Circular Economy working with others to create an innovative circular economy and that can’t be done with the current industry standards.
 The supply chains provide goods through a singular supply delivery network.
-If we want to pick up any reverse logistics items (anything coming back up the chain like store returns, overstocks, perishable items freight damage, recyclables, etc.), we use a completely separate transport network that is totally unrelated to the supply network.
+If we want to pick up any reverse logistics items (anything coming back up the chain like store returns, overstocks, perishable items, shelf pulls freight damage, recyclables, etc.), we use a completely separate transport network that is totally unrelated to the supply network.
 In other words, not circular at all.
 What we need to do is combine the capabilities of these two networks.
 If trucks are empty after their deliveries wouldn’t there be room on those trucks to pick up reverse logistics items?
 And, if I’m going to send out an empty truck to pick up reverse logistics items, wouldn’t it make sense to combine the empty legs of both these trips to make sure that we don’t waste any space in the supply or reverse chains?
 So why aren’t they doing that?
 Because of pallets.
 If you drop a pallet off you don’t have room for a returning pallet because it will continuously block pallets that need to be unloaded at the next destinations.

 Solution: So, let us ask you this…